rubengeertsema/wishlist-meetup/README.md

 [minikube-meetup](https://github.com/rubengeertsema/minikube-meetup).

 ### 2) Kubernetes dashboard
-The dev-tools Jenkins and Gitlab are running on the local Kubernetes environment.
+The dev-tools `Jenkins` and `Gitlab` are running on the local Kubernetes environment.
 Try to find these tools in the Kubernetes dashboard.
+Use `minikube --help` to find the command to open the dashboard.

 ### 3) List all docker images running on minikube
 Use the terminal to list all docker images and containers running on minikube (hint: to do so, you need to switch